 For example, SDG 1: We know that investing in nutrition is one of the best investments we can make towards eradicating extreme poverty, because well-nourished children are 33 per cent more likely to escape poverty as adults.
 Similarly, social protection programmes to eradicate poverty, such as cash transfers, can help poor families to provide better nutrition to their children.
+And the role nutrition plays in the development of children's brains - and thus, their future ability poverty, such as cash transfers, can help poor families to provide better nutrition to their children.
 And the role nutrition plays in the development of children's brains - and thus, their future ability to learn, to earn, and to live productive lives - is fundamental.

-Throughout 2015-16, nutrition champions across the Movement have made an increasingly effective case for investing in nutrition - and for incorporating nutrition targets into development and social sectors, where many governments spend more than 30 per cent of their budgets.
+Throughout 2015-16, nutrition champions across the Movement have made an increasingly offective case for investing in nutrition - and for incorporating nutrition targets into development effective case for investing in nutrition - and for incorporating nutrition targets into development and social sectors, where many governments spend more than 30 per cent of their budgets.